DESTRUCTOR1411/devTinder-web/README.md

 - Create a login page
 - Install Axios

-- CORS install cors in backend => add middleware to with configurations :    origin ,   credentials=true
+- CORS install cors in backend => add middleware to with configurations :    origin: URL of frontend ,   credentials=true {

+    withCredentials: true ensures that cookies and HTTP authentication data (like sessions or tokens) are sent and received correctly between the client and the server.
+    It's mainly required when you're working with:
+        1.Cookies for authentication (e.g., JWT stored in cookies).
+        2.Sessions managed on the server using cookies (e.g., express-session).
+        3.CORS (Cross-Origin Resource Sharing) requests when the frontend (e.g.,      localhost:3000) is different from the backend (e.g., localhost:8000).

+}

 - whever you are making api call so pass axios => { withCredentials: true}
 -